telerik/xaml-docs/controls/radgridview/filtering/how-to/howto-disable-filtering-for-the-entire-grid.md

 ---
 title: Disable Filtering for the Entire Grid
 page_title: Disable Filtering for the Entire Grid
-description: Disable Filtering for the Entire Grid
+description: Get started with the filtering functionality of Telerik's WPF DataGrid and learn how to disable filtering for the entire grid.
 slug: gridview-filtering-howto-disable-filtering-for-the-entire-grid
 tags: disable,filtering,for,the,entire,grid
 published: True